Qantas Flights 7 and 8: 747 service to London and Singapore

 In March 1974, Qantas launched Flights 7 outbound and 8 returning, between Sydney and London Heathrow Airport, via Melbourne, Perth and Bombay.
+This was unrelated to the other London flights operated by Qantas, with the former Adelaide to London via Singapore being Flights 81 and 82.
 Initially, Qantas operated the flight pair three times each week using Boeing 747-200Bs, with a journey time of approximately 20 hours.
 The two flights were promoted as a faster alternative to the daily flight pair of Flight 1 outbound and Flight 2 inbound, also then operated by 747-200B aircraft, but with two or three stops between London and Australia.
 At the time, Qantas claimed that Flight 8 was the fastest service from London to Sydney of any airline.

 During the 1980s, Qantas developed hubs on the Kangaroo Route in Singapore and later Bangkok.
 By the mid-1980s, Melbourne/Sydney to London flights had reverted to a daily Flight 1/Flight 2 service only, and Qantas was operating other Australia to Europe services, hubbed through Singapore or Bangkok, to Amsterdam, Athens, Belgrade, Frankfurt, Manchester and Rome.
 Under that hubbing arrangement, Flight 7/Flight 8 was cut back to four days per week Perth to Singapore service, still operated by 747-200Bs.

 Qantas eventually abandoned its hub in Singapore, after entering into an alliance with Emirates.
 Under the new alliance, Qantas operated flights between Australia and London via Dubai, which became a hub for Qantas/Emirates codeshare services to and from other destinations in Europe.